ASzc/brewery-log/README.md

 ## Overview

 A comprehensive log for BIAB (Brew in a Bag / Brew in a Basket) style brewing.
-Designed for use in a three-ring binder, for printing on US Letter paper.
+Designed for use in a three-ring binder.
+Sized for printing on US Letter paper.

 Printing on water-resistant paper is recommended, but not required.